Josee14/Python-Web-Scraper-in-Flask/README.md

 3. Pandas
 4. Parsehub

 ### In this tutorial, we'll look at web scraping using Beautiful Soup and Requests.
-We'll build a web scrapper app with Flask, Python's most lightweight web framework.
-How it works
+### How it works
 1. Load the application
 2. Provide a target URL and a tag to be fetched example img,p, title
 3. Receive a response - the requested element(s) content.